How to build a strong MBA career goals essay

 That goal is also what the MBA program you enroll in is going to be held accountable to deliver on.

 Placement success is a hugely important part of MBA rankings.
-In the current methodology of the USNWR rankings for example, the three indicators that are part of placement success in total contribute 50% to each school's overall rank.
+In the current methodology of the USNWR rankings for example, the four indicators that are part of placement success in total contribute 50% to each school's overall rank.

 And in case you are curious, the three indicators are employment rates at graduation, employment rates three months after graduation, and mean starting salary and bonus.